healthy-chicken-saladeers/rag_detective/docs/gc-function-instructions.md

 Google Cloud Functions are a serverless compute service that allows you to run your code without having to manage the underlying infrastructure.
 In this guide, we'll walk you through the steps to create a Cloud Function in Google Cloud Platform.

-In the context of our project, we have developed a custom function that retrieves a scraped data file from our GCS bucket, adds the file to a vector store using Llama Index, and queries the document to get a response based on its contents.
+For our project, we have developed a customized function utilizing Retrieval Augmented Generation (RAG) to perform targeted queries within a domain-specific context.
+RAG integrates a language model's text generation capabilities with the ability to retrieve and incorporate external information, thereby improving question-answering by enabling the model to access a wider knowledge base for generating more precise and contextually relevant responses.
+The function retrieves a text file of scraped data from a companies website from our GCS bucket, stores its embeddings in a vector store using Llama Index, and subsequently queries the vector store to derive context-based responses.
+For an illustrative example of this function applied to our project's objectives, please refer to the end of the documentation.

 ## Prerequisites